-For some background about me and my gardening experience please see the About page
+For some background about me and my gardening experience, as well as a Before and After photo of each project, please see the About page

 If you haven’t already seen it you might like to see what Our Old House looked like

 One of the first things we did was to create a Vegetable Patch in 2007.
 We then erected a pair of Greenhouses with the smaller 12′ x 10′ for propagating, and the larger 30′ x 10′ as a cropping greenhouse

 In Summer 2007 we decided that we didn’t like the arrangement of the Ponds and revamped and reshaped them

 In Autumn 2007 we planted a Rose Bed by the terrace where we Bar-B-Q in the Summer

 Our initial planting was intended to just be two areas either side of an old tennis court comprising the Shrubbery – a border we made from an area of rough grass and initially planted in Spring 2008.
 The second border, on the other side of the Tennis Court was to be a mixed Herbaceous border and it was initially planted in 2009 and more plants added in 2010.
 In 2011/2012 we started changing this to a Hot / Red border, and moved the plants which were the wrong colour! into other borders which we are creating in the Garden Extension.

 In 2008 we bought a few Chickens and they entertain us with their characteristic waddle as they run around the garden!